Unbundled Legal Services for Limited-Scope Help

 Tier 3: Document preparation only

-A registered legal-document-assistant program (California, Arizona) prepares specified documents at the self-represented person's direction.
+A registered legal-document-assistant program (California LDAs since 2000, Arizona Certified Legal Document Preparers since 2003) prepares specified documents at the self-represented person's direction.
 No legal advice, no court appearance, no strategy.
+Distinct from Arizona Legal Paraprofessionals (2021) and Utah Licensed Paralegal Practitioners (2018), which can give limited legal advice and appear in court in defined practice areas and sit between Tier 2 and Tier 3.
 Covered in the paralegal services umbrella.

 Tier 4: Pro se DIY